JuliaAI/ScientificTypes.jl/docs/src/index.md

 - `Image{W,H}`, `GrayImage{W,H}` and `ColorImage{W,H}` are all parameterized by the image width and height dimensions, `(W, H)`.
 - `Sampleable{K}` and `Density{K} <: Sampleable{K}` are parameterized by the sample space scitype.
 - On objects for which the default convention has nothing to say, the `scitype` function returns `Unknown`.
-- In Tables.jl version 1.8 abstract dictionaries with `String` keys, and abstract vectors of dictionaries with `String` keys became tables, according to the value of `Tables.istable`.
-(Previously only symbolic keys had that interpretation.)
-This change was breaking for ScientificTypes.jl (see `Multiset{Textual}` above) which accordingly continues to regard these objects as non-tabular.

 ### Special note on binary data